geopandas/geopandas/doc/source/contributing.rst

     git fetch upstream
     git rebase upstream/master

-This will replay your commits on top of the latest geopandas git master.
+This will replay your commits on top of the latest GeoPandas git master.
 If this leads to merge conflicts, you must resolve these before submitting your pull request.
 If you have uncommitted changes, you will need to ``stash`` them prior to updating.
 This will effectively store your changes and they can be reapplied